archaeological evidence Jesus Israel sites

 In 1986, a drought dropped the lake level significantly.
 Two brothers, Moshe and Yuval Lufan, spotted wooden timbers protruding from the northwest shoreline near Kibbutz Ginosar.
 Archaeologist Shelley Wachsmann of the Israel Antiquities Authority led the excavation.
 Carbon-14 dating and pottery analysis placed the boat’s construction between 100 BCE and 70 CE, squarely within the 1st century.
 The vessel is 8.2 meters long and 2.3 meters wide, consistent with the type of fishing boat described in Mark 4 and Luke 5.
 It is now preserved in the Yigal Allon Museum at Kibbutz Ginosar.

 The boat does not prove anything about Jesus.
 It does prove that the Galilean fishing economy the Gospels describe was real and that vessels of exactly this type operated on the lake during the period in question.
 The village remains at Capernaum, Magdala, and Bethsaida document the same economy on land.
+For pilgrims building an itinerary around these sites, our Sea of Galilee complete guide and Mount of Beatitudes guide cover the visiting logistics.

 Magdala is worth noting specifically.
 Excavations beginning in 2009, led by the Asociacion Civil Magdala under Israeli archaeologist Dina Avshalom-Gorni, uncovered a 1st-century synagogue with a carved stone block bearing the earliest known representation of the Temple menorah.
 This is a site Jesus almost certainly visited, given its proximity to Capernaum and its documented importance as a Galilean fishing and trade center.
 Most tourists still skip it.